|

 A custom converter is applied to a component either by using the component tag's

-tag inside the component's tag.A custom validator is applied to a component by nesting either a
+converterattribute or by nesting anconvertertag inside the component's tag.A custom validator is applied to a component by nesting either a

-tag or the validator's custom tag inside the component's tag.To use a custom component, you use the custom tag associated with the component.
+validatortag or the validator's custom tag inside the component's tag.To use a custom component, you use the custom tag associated with the component.

 As explained in Setting Up a Page, you must ensure that the TLD that defines the custom tags is packaged in the application.
 TLD files are stored in the

-directory or subdirectory of a tag library packaged in a JAR.Next, you include a
+WEB-INFdirectory or subdirectory of the WAR file or in theMETA-INF/directory or subdirectory of a tag library packaged in a JAR.Next, you include a

-declaration that you would include on your page so that you can use the tags from this TLD:When including the custom tag in the page, you can consult the TLD to determine which attributes the tag supports and how they are used.
+taglibdeclaration so that the page has access to the tags.
+All custom objects for the Duke's Bookstore application are defined in thebookstore.tld.
+Here is thetaglibdeclaration that you would include on your page so that you can use the tags from this TLD:When including the custom tag in the page, you can consult the TLD to determine which attributes the tag supports and how they are used.

 The next three sections describe how to use the custom converter, validator, and UI component included in the Duke's Bookstore application.